Tony Johor Kaki Travels for Food · Heritage · Culture · History

 Fishmonger in Singapore, 1952.
 Note the fish heads at lower left.
 Image credit: National Archives Singapore

-But, Ikan Merah was popular with Europeans as their white flesh is closer in texture and flavour to familiar fishes like cod, haddock, halibut etc. However, Europeans fillet their fish and discard the head.
+But, Ikan Merah was popular with Europeans as their white flesh is closer in texture and flavour to familiar fishes like cod, haddock, halibut, etc. However, Europeans fillet their fish and discard the heads.
 So, Ikan Merah fish heads became available at markets for mere pennies cents or even as discards.

 It was uncertain how Marian Jacob Gomez hit upon the idea of swopping the usual mackerel steaks with Ikan Merah fish heads in his Kerala curry fish dish.
 Perhaps, it was a suggestion from his customers.
 The fish heads went perfectly with Gomez's curry of grated coconut flesh, coconut milk, fresh red chilies, tamarind juice, ginger, onion, garlic, turmeric powder, fennel, curry leaves, tomatoes, eggplants, etc.